liherz/functional_outcome_prediction_dl_vs_neurologists/README.md

 The results of the models from the five-fold CV are stored in folders with same names as the notebooks:

 - `./ontrams_3d_resent_clinical_dwi`:
-  - `../SI_LSx`: Results from the model based on clinical variables
+  - `../SI_LSx`: Results from the model based on clinical variables.
-  - `../SI_CSb`: Results from the model based on DWI
+  - `../SI_CSb`: Results from the model based on DWI.
-  - `../SI_LSx_CSb`: Results from the model based on clinical variables and DWI
+  - `../SI_LSx_CSb`: Results from the model based on clinical variables and DWI.
 - `./ontrams_3d_resent_dwi_tmax/`:
-  - `../SI_CSb_TMAX`: Results from the model based on TMAX perfusion maps
+  - `../SI_CSb_TMAX`: Results from the model based on TMAX perfusion maps.
-  - `../SI_CSb_TMAX_DWI`: Results from the model based on TMAX perfusion maps and DWI
+  - `../SI_CSb_TMAX_DWI`: Results from the model based on TMAX perfusion maps and DWI.

 In each model folder, there is a file `test_`, containing all test predictions resulting from the 5-fold CV.
-The ending `_bin` of the files indicates that the file contains the predictions for the binarized outcome.
-The predictions for the binarized outcome are obtained by summing up the predictions for the mRS classes 0-2 vs. 3-6.
 Each model folder additionally contains 5 folders (`~/fold0`, ..., `~/fold4`) summarizing the test results from the 5-fold CV for the respective fold:

 - `~/trafo_`: test predictions
 - `~/estimates`: estimates for the clinical variables resulting from the linear shift parts of the ONTRAMs
 - `~/estimates_sd`: standard deviations corresponding to the normalized clinical variables
 - `~/nll_`: negative log likelihood values

+The files with the ending `_pdf.csv` contain the probabilities for the respective classes.
+The files with the ending `_cdf.csv`, the conditional density functions.
+The ending `_bin` of the files indicates that the file contains the predictions for the binarized outcome.
+The predictions for the binarized outcome are obtained by summing up the probabilities for the mRS classes 0-2 vs. 3-6.

 #### Raters

 The predictions of the models were compared to predictions of five raters.
 The results of the prediction challenge were read in with the file `R/read_results_raters.R`.
-The file produces files with the predictions of the raters, provided in the folder `callbacks`:
+The file produces files with the predictions of the raters, provided in the folder `callbacks`, which are then used for analysis and visualization:

 - `./results_raters`: Results of the raters based on
   - `../dat_clinical.csv`: Clinical data